 Centrepoint is pursuing the ambitious strategy of Ending Youth Homelessness by 2037 - so no young person born today becomes homeless by the time they turn 16.
 As Centrepoint’s largest corporate partner, Nationwide, will play a transformational role in making this vision a reality.

-Thanks to this partnership with Nationwide, Centrepoint can deliver the More Than a Roof: Personalisation Grant Programme to its national network of partnering scheme members.
+Thanks to this partnership with Nationwide, Centrepoint can deliver the More Than a Roof: Move On Grant Programme to its national network of partnering scheme members.
 Through this initiative, member charities can apply for funding to help young people personalise their living spaces with the aim of creating a more homely environment.

-More Than A Roof: Personalisation Grant Programme
+More Than A Roof: Move On Grant Programme

 Please read through the guidance prior to starting your application.

-Applications should be submitted via the online form by 5pm, 13 June 2025
+Applications should be submitted via the online form by 5pm, 14 October 2025.

 If you do still have questions, please get in touch with us on grants@centrepoint.org and we will be more than happy to assist.